yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 ### BackendSecurityPolicy
-The `BeckendSecurityPolicy` defines the authentication methods with the upstream AI service provider. `APIKey` provides a simple authentication method to authenticate with upstream AI service providers such as OpenAI or Anthropic.
+The `BeckendSecurityPolicy` defines the authentication methods with the upstream AI service provider. `APIKey` provides a simple authentication method to authenticate with upstream AI services such as OpenAI or Anthropic.
 For accessing models via cloud providers such as AWS, GCP, the cloud credential is managed with Kubernetes secrets or exchanged using OIDC federation.

 ```golang